cityofaustin/Residential-Permitting/_projects/deck.md

 #### 3. Floor Plan

 Your floor plan of your proposed deck must be drawn to scale either by hand or by using a CAD program and can be prepared by you, your architect or engineer, or an expeditor.
+If possible, use graph paper to make drawing to scale easy for your.
 Include details such as any support beams and handrails on the plan.

 ![](/uploads/versions/shed-floorplan-good---x----1500-1100x---.jpg)